George Washington Donaghey

-George Washington Donaghey (July 1, 1856 – December 15, 1937) was an American businessman and the 22nd Governor of the U.S. state of Arkansas from 1909 to 1913.
+George Washington Donaghey (July 1, 1856 – December 15, 1937) was an American businessman and the 22nd governor of Arkansas from 1909 to 1913.

 Early life and education

 Donaghey was born as the oldest of five children to Christopher Columbus and Elizabeth (née Ingram) Donaghey, in the Oakland Community in Union Parish in north Louisiana.
 His father's family was from Ireland and his mother's from Scotland.
 His father Christopher was a farmer who moved from Alabama to northern Louisiana, purchasing land there, and later moved to Arkansas where he served in the Confederate Army.

 In 1875, without letting his family know, Donaghey moved to Texas where he worked as a cowboy on the Chisholm Trail and farmer, but later moved again to Arkansas in 1876 due to cowboy lifestyle and health issues.
 From 1882 to 1883, he attended the University of Arkansas at Fayetteville.
 He was a school teacher and carpenter, and studied both architecture and structural engineering.
 In 1883, Donaghey established his residence at Conway, Arkansas, and adopted that city as his hometown.
 There, he later met his wife Louvenia Wallace; they had no children.
 One of the major streets there bears his name.
 He served one term as town marshal and was an unsuccessful prohibition candidate for mayor in 1885.

 Having himself lacked a formal education, Donaghey worked diligently to bring institutions of higher learning to Conway.
 He served on the boards of Philander Smith College in Little Rock, Hendrix College (to which he donated $75,000 in 1910), the University of Central Arkansas, State Normal School (where he was the principal speaker for its 1908 dedication) and Little Rock Junior College (both now part of University of Central Arkansas) in Conway, where his service extended from 1906 until his death.
 Additionally, he gave generously to both institutions.